andymeek/uandi-digital.com/README.md

-uandi-digital.com Website
+# uandi-digital.com website readme

 Drop me and email here if you have any questions: hello@uandi-digital.com

+## Purpose

-The idea of this project was to convert my old PHP based website into a NodeJS/React website, harnessing universal/isomorphic technology - i.e., sharing the React templates on both the front-end and the back-end.
+The idea of this project was to convert my old PHP based website into a NodeJS/React website, harnessing universal rendering - i.e., sharing the React templates on both the front-end and the back-end.

+## Version 2.0.0

+- removes the unnecessary React dependency
+- uses Yarn
+- uses Prettier

 Install:

-    npm i
+    yarn

+To lint the JavaScript

+    yarn run lint

 To run:

-    npm start
+    yarn start

 To build the assets:

-    npm run build
+    yarn run build

 To distribute the assets:

-    npm run dist
+    yarn run dist